The court ruling helps ensure that the 62 million women who gained access to birth control through the Affordable Care Act can keep it.

 In November 2018, the administration finalized its birth control rules, making minor changes to try and work around mounting lawsuits from state attorneys general and reproductive rights advocates.Tracking Trump

-The final version of the birth control rules will make it easier for employers to opt out of the ACA’s requirement to provide birth control coverage.ThinkProgress
+The final version of the birth control rules would make it easier for employers to opt out of the ACA’s requirement to provide birth control coverage.ThinkProgress